rebekkanordheim/RainyDaysCode/README.md

 The website works on Safari Version 16.1 (18614.2.9.1.12), Firefox Developer Edition 107.0b9, Firefox 106.0.5 and Google Chrome Version 107.0.5304.110 as well.

-### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders

-### Executing program

-- hosted link

-OR

-* How to run the program
-* Step-by-step bullets

-code blocks for commands

-## Help

-Any advice for common problems or issues.

-- command to run if the program contains helper info

 ## Authors